barryclark/jekyll-now/_posts/2015-08-30-Manjaro-Fluxbox-0.8.13.1-released.md

 The Manjaro Community is proud to present our new Fluxbox Edition.

 This aims to present a really fully featured release, complete with office- and multimedia-applications ready to use OOTB with a preconfigured menu for pretty much everything.
 The AwOken-iconset (coloured, white and dark) takes up some diskspace, too, but I think those icons are really beautifully designed and extraordinarily complete.
 Therefor the ISOs are not so small ( >1GB ) but anyway it remains a light and extremely fast system.
+Install media are available with both init systems **Systemd** or **OpenRC**.

 ##New features and enhancements